 I’m kicking off the Little Gifts Sew Along with the Heart Softie, a quick sewing project that makes a delightful gift year round.
 I’ve included different options for customizing it for the recipient, so read on for details.

 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
-Materials for this post were generously provided by Baby Lock, Fairfield, Fiskars, and Plaid.
+My sewing machine sponsor is Baby Lock.
+Additional materials for this post were generously provided by Fairfield World, Fiskars, and Plaid.

 The Heart Softie is a cute little project that you can customize in several ways.
 First, choose how you will decorate the face.